zerosvc/zerosvc/README.md

 #### required keys

 * `node-name` - 1-256 byte UTF-8 node name.
-Human readable, preferably in fqdn-appname form
+Human readable, preferably in `fqdn@appname:instance` form
-* `node-uuid` - 32 byte node UUID
+* `node-uuid` - 32 byte node UUID - in case of persistent nodes it should be generated at first start and saved, especially if your application stores data with node
 * `ts` - unixtime, can be s/ms/us accuracy e.g `123456.001`
 * `sha256` - checksum of data part